CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-bigquery.md

 ## Getting To The Starting Screen

-Once you get access to project related to your program, in the top search bar of wherever you are currently in the Google Cloud Platform, type BigQuery and click the BigQuery Link that comes up.
+Once you get access to the project related to your program, in the top search bar of wherever you are currently in the Google Cloud Platform, type BigQuery and click the BigQuery Link that comes up.

 <figure align="center">
     <img src="../../../imgs/Hello-BQ/Getting to BigQuery.png" width="100%">
   <figcaption>Getting To BigQuery</figcaption>
 </figure>

-After clicking the link above, you will be taken to the following page as seen in the image labelled _**BigQuery Starting Page**_.
+After clicking the link above, you will be taken to the following page as seen in the _figure_ labelled _**BigQuery Starting Page**_.
 You can call this page the editor or workspace in BigQuery.

 <figure align="center">
     <img src="../../../imgs/Hello-BQ/BigQuery Intro Screen.png" width="100%">